kishuni/speedfuns/undertale/pacifist.md

 Go straight to his room and talk with him.

 Mash through the hangout.
-If he's staring at you, press C to advance.
-It's faster to not eat the spaghetti, but the menuing is difficult.
+If he's staring at you, mash C to advance.

 Select his hat.
 Platonically.

+It's faster to not eat the spaghetti, but the menuing is difficult.

 ## Waterfall